 Skip to Main Content

-Copyright vs. Open Licensing: Copyright
+Copyright vs. Open Licenses: What's the Difference?

-Purpose of Copyrightcopyright sympol
+Purpose of Copyrightdecorative image

 As stated in Article 1, Section 8, Clause 8, of the US Constitution, the purpose of Copyright is "To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."